nebulasio/nebPay.js/README.md

 # nebPay

 This is the Nebulas payment JavaScript API.
-Users can use it in brower on both pc and mobile.
-Users can do NAS payment through chrome extension and IOS/Android wallet with it. [nebPay](https://github.com/nebulasio/nebPay)
+Users can use it in browser on both PC and mobile.
+Users can do NAS payment through chrome extension and iOS/Android wallet with it. [nebPay](https://github.com/nebulasio/nebPay)

 ## Install && Package